CopernicaMarketingSoftware/Documentation/Publisher/en/create-web-pages.md

 Web forms and surveys created under *Content* can only be published on web pages within a website.

-You need a web template to create your first web pages.
-[Read how to create one]()

 Select the website from the overview, and then select **new page** from the page menu.
 In the appearing dialog window, select the template you'd like to use for the page, and the name of the web page.